bisgardo/reification/README.md

 The generated types are always `public` and contained in their very own source file.

-The processor [doesn't yet] supports auto-implementation of the followingly named [and/or suitably annotated] abstract methods, if they are present:
+The processor supports auto-implementation of the followingly named [TODO and/or suitably annotated] abstract methods, if they are present:

 *   `T newT(? arg_1, ..., ? arg_n)`: Create a new instance of the reified type `T` by passing the (arbitrarily typed) parameters `arg_1` through `arg_n` to a suitable constructor of `T`.
-[TODO The method only declares throwing the exceptions that the constructor declares to throw.]

 *   `T classT()`: Return the `Class`-object for the reified type `T`.

+[TODO In order to limit possible surprises and inconsistencies (one may rename supertypes' type variables), only methods defined directly within the reifying class are auto-implemented.
+Note that this is not a limitation, as one can always redefine inherited abstract methods.]

 ## Limitations